$\mathbb{P}^n$-functors: Introduction

 From a flurry of applications that followed, it was clear that split $\mathbb{P}^n$-functors were an important notion and a major step forward.
-It was equally clear that it was not the whole story: \begin{enumerate} \item In their papers Addington and Cautis referred to the notion they introduced as $\mathbb{P}^n$-functors.
-It is better referred to as split $\mathbb{P}^n$-functors since the monad $RF$ splits as a direct sum $\id \oplus H \oplus H^2 \oplus \dots \oplus H^n$.
-By contrast, in the case of spherical functors $RF$ is an extension of $\id$ by $H$.
-Thus, while it would be logical for $\mathbb{P}^1$-functors to be the spherical functors, the $\mathbb{P}^1$-case of the definition above yields only the \em split \rm spherical functors --- those where $RF$ splits up as $\id \oplus H$. \item A split $\mathbb{P}^n$-functor $F$ must have $\krn F = 0$.
-Indeed, if $F a = 0$ for some $a \in \A$, then $RF a = 0$.
-Since $\id_\A$ is a direct summand of $RF$, we must then have $a = 0$ as well.
+It was equally clear that it was not the whole story: \begin{enumerate} \item For a split $\mathbb{P}^n$-functor, the monad $RF$ splits as a direct sum $\id \oplus H \oplus H^2 \oplus \dots \oplus H^n$.
+For a spherical functor, $RF$ is an extension of $\id$ by $H$.
+It would be logical for $\mathbb{P}^1$-functors to be the spherical functors, but split $\mathbb{P}^1$-functors only give the \em split \rm spherical functors --- those where $RF$ splits up as $\id \oplus H$. \item A split $\mathbb{P}^n$-functor $F$ must have $\krn F = 0$.
 By contrast, spherical functors can have a non-trivial kernel and frequently do, e.g. the derived pullback to a divisor.
 This is due to $RF$ being a non-trivial extension of $\id_\A$ in that case. \item There was an issue with uniqueness of $\mathbb{P}$-twists.
 A two-step complex like \eqref{intro-the-formula-for-the-p-twist} can apriori have several convolutions.
 A certain choice was made in \cite{Addington-NewDerivedSymmetriesOfSomeHyperkaehlerVarieties}, but would making different choices yield a different twist autoequivalence?
-This was resolved by the present authors in \cite{AnnoLogvinenko-OnUniquenessOfPTwists} where much to their own surprise they proved that every complex of the form \eqref{intro-the-formula-for-the-p-twist} has a unique convolution.
-Thus taking the double cone in any order with any choices always produces the same result.
+This was eventually resolved by in \cite{AnnoLogvinenko-OnUniquenessOfPTwists}.

-\item In \cite{Addington-NewDerivedSymmetriesOfSomeHyperkaehlerVarieties} and \cite{Cautis-FlopsAndAboutAGuide} the theory of split $\mathbb{P}^n$-functors was worked in a non-enhanced setting.
-They used Fourier-Mukai kernels and for technical reasons only worked with the derived categories of smooth, projective varieties.
-To make the theory more universally applicable it was necessary to extend it to arbitrary enhanced triangulated categories. \end{enumerate}
+\item In \cite{Addington-NewDerivedSymmetriesOfSomeHyperkaehlerVarieties} and \cite{Cautis-FlopsAndAboutAGuide} the theory of split $\mathbb{P}^n$-functors was developed only for the derived categories of smooth, projective varieties and Fourier-Mukai transforms.
+For the theory to be more universally applicable, it needed to work with arbitrary enhanced triangulated categories. \end{enumerate}